Leaderboard

 4 points

-Just posted on Waywt and since it's all Tender again why not here.
+17. Just posted on Waywt and since it's all Tender again why not here.
 Yep, a markedly different fit was what I was after, and I've got it here.
 The 129's are still getting worn so I didn't want a replacement, per se, and I've learned I don't love hems that are characteristic of a lot of wider jeans so the full cut with the somewhat normal hem made sense for me here, sized up because it's fun to have a truly baggy pair in the mix and I haven't for too long.
 I did end up giving them a hot wash and double rinse because they were crocking like crazy, and I wanted to see if I could get any last bit of shrink out.
 I didn't do measurements but they did tighten up a bit, including the denim itself which now feels a touch closer to the Woad denim.
-Thanks for the note about the belt loops, interesting tidbit there.4 points
+Thanks for the note about the belt loops, interesting tidbit there.

 3 points